 The Financial Technology Law Review: Germany

 These developments, however, do not mean that the German fintech market has become stagnant.
 The opposite is true.
 Fintech-related topics have been frequently and intensively discussed in Germany not only by participants in the financial sector but also by politicians and regulatory authorities.
-The public interest caused by Facebook's initiative to introduce Libra as a global virtual payment instrument backed by fiat currencies has certainly contributed to the momentum of the current developments.
-Particularly the question of whether the present legal framework gives sufficient leeway for the application of blockchain-based business models while simultaneously providing a sufficient level of protection for market participants has been the subject matter of such discussions.
-As a result, a European Union (EU)-wide framework for cryptoassets and an EU-level sandbox model have been proposed by the Commission as part of the Digital Finance Package.5 In Germany, the federal legislator recently introduced new statutory provisions according to which crypto values qualify as financial instruments for financial licencing purposes.
+The public interest caused by Facebook's initiative to introduce Diem (initially Libra) as a global virtual payment instrument backed by fiat currencies has certainly contributed to the momentum of the current developments.
+In particular, the question of whether the present legal framework gives sufficient leeway for the application of blockchain-based business models while simultaneously providing a sufficient level of protection for market participants has been the subject matter of such discussions.
+As a result, a European Union (EU)-wide framework for cryptoassets and an EU-level sandbox model have been proposed by the Commission as part of the Digital Finance Package.5 In Germany, the federal legislator recently introduced statutory provisions according to which crypto values qualify as financial instruments for financial licencing purposes.
 Further, the crypto custody business was introduced as a new type of service, which is subject to a licence requirement under the German Banking Act (KWG).

-In recent years the activities in the field of policy and financial market regulation that have been sparked by the insight that digitalisation will fundamentally change the financial industry included the assignment of a study to get a better understanding of the fintech market in Germany,5 the formation of the FinTech Council by the German Federal Ministry of Economics that aims to enhance the dialogue among business, politics and academia6 as well as a joint paper of the German Federal Ministry of Finance and the German Federal Ministry of Justice and Consumer Protection concerning the regulatory framework for blockchain-based securities and crypto tokens aimed at fostering innovation and investor protection.8 This led to a recent legislative proposal aiming to facilitate the full dematerialisation of securities in Germany and the use of blockchain and digital ledger technology for the settlement of transactions in securities.
-Further, the German Federal Financial Supervisory Authority (BaFin) has published several statements, explanations and opinions,8 including the perspective of BaFin on topics such as big data and artificial intelligence, distributed ledger technologies as well as digitalisation and information security.9 The new statutory rules on crypto values and the crypto custody business as well as the plans of the German government concerning special rules for blockchain-based securities also indicate that the legislator has realised the need to provide legal certainty for innovative business models and services.
+In recent years, the activities in the field of policy and financial market regulation that have been sparked by the insight that digitalisation will fundamentally change the financial industry included the assignment of a study to get a better understanding of the fintech market in Germany,6 the formation of the FinTech Council by the German Federal Ministry of Economics that aims to enhance the dialogue among business, politics and academia7 as well as a joint paper of the German Federal Ministry of Finance and the German Federal Ministry of Justice and Consumer Protection concerning the regulatory framework for blockchain-based securities and crypto tokens aimed at fostering innovation and investor protection.8 This led to a recent legislative proposal aiming to facilitate the full dematerialisation of securities in Germany and the use of blockchain and digital ledger technology for the settlement of transactions in securities.
+Further, the German Federal Financial Supervisory Authority (BaFin) has published several statements, explanations and opinions,9 including the perspective of BaFin on topics such as big data and artificial intelligence, distributed ledger technologies as well as digitalisation and information security.10 The new statutory rules on crypto values and the crypto custody business as well as the legislative proposal for blockchain-based securities also indicate that the legislator has realised the need to provide legal certainty for innovative business models and services.

 Hence, BaFin attempts to find a balance between supervisory concerns and the start-up culture that often exists in fintech companies.
 As part of its efforts in this regard, BaFin provides fintech companies with information concerning supervisory issues on their website.

-Generally speaking, German regulatory authorities and the government emphasise that they recognise the potential of fintech for public economic benefit, while the regulation still seems rather conservative when the traditional regulatory standards, which stem from the pre-digitalisation era, are applied.
-Nevertheless, the efforts of BaFin to support fintech companies by offering detailed legal information and by improving the communication channels, as well as recent legislative changes concerning the regulatory requirements for cryptoasset-related services, are evident).
+Generally speaking, German regulatory authorities and the government emphasise that they recognise the potential of fintech for public economic benefit, while the regulation partly still seems rather conservative when the traditional regulatory standards, which stem from the pre-digitalisation era, are applied (although the efforts of BaFin to support fintech companies by offering detailed legal information and by improving the communication channels, as well as recent legislative changes concerning the regulatory requirements for cryptoasset-related services, are evident).
 The current dynamics in the field of regulating digital finance, blockchain and cryptoassets, both at the EU and a national level, indicates that the legal framework relevant for fintech companies has gained material momentum and may be expected to evolve quite fast.

 i Licensing and marketing